cabloy/cabloy/README.md

 ### 1. Bright-point: pc = mobile + pad

-The most prominent bright-point on CabloyJS: Through the mode of `pc = mobile + pad`, the `manipulation experience` and `development mode` of the mobile scene are brought into the PC scene.
+The most prominent bright-point on CabloyJS: Through the style of `pc = mobile + pad`, the `UI interaction experience` and `development mode` of the mobile scene are brought into the PC scene.
 It not only significantly reduces the amount of code development and improves the efficiency of development, but also maintains the consistency of user manipulation experience

 ![pc-mobile-layout](./docs/assets/images/pc-mobile-layout.gif)